 Basic filing requirements

 If someone provides more than half of your financial support, they can claim you as a dependent on their tax return.
-You won’t be able to claim an exemption for yourself, but you’ll still need to file a tax return if you’re under 65 and earned more than $6,300.
+However, you’ll still need to file a tax return if you’re under 65 and earned more than $12,000.

 Were taxes withheld from your paycheck?
 If the answer is yes, you may be due a refund but you’ll have to file a tax return to find out. ezTaxReturn